 The CINP giant kelp forest food web is highly diverse at every trophic level and includes many ubiquitous, generalist consumers.
-However, that 36% of kelp forest species were identified as forest-associates (25% of which were forest-obligates) and > 90% of all species in the CINP surveys were more common in forested versus deforested area, supports the putatively strong association between the giant kelp Macrocystis pyrifera and the kelp forest community.
+However, that 36% of kelp forest species were identified as forest associates (25% of which were forest obligates), and more than 90% of all species in the CINP surveys were more common in forested versus deforested area, supports the putatively strong association between the giant kelp Macrocystis pyrifera and the kelp forest community.
 Still, simple comparisons of community profiles between forested and deforested habitats are not ideal for testing the paradigm that M. pyrifera is the essential component of this diverse and productive system.
-First, they do not allow for isolation of the role of M. pyrifera energy and habitat provision relative to that of other kelp or non-kelp macroalgal species.
-Clearly, spatiotemporal variability in M. pyrifera productivity and abundance will impact (1) the availability of large pieces of kelp drift (Harrold and Reed 1985) and (2) the presence of kelp surface canopies, both of which will subsequently impact kelp forest species that rely on these resources (e.g. Leighton 1971, Quast 1971b, Ebeling et al. 1980, Coyer 1987, Ambrose and Swarbrick 1987).
-It is unknown, however, the extent to which the provision of energy and habitat by other kelp and non-kelp macroalgae may compensate for a localized loss of giant kelp.
-Many of the forest-associated macroalgae are key habitat-formers providing forage and nursery habitats for invertebrates and fishes.
-Given the generally low contribution of non-kelp macroalgae to the detrital pool (Zobell 1971, Harrold and Reed 1985), however, it is unlikely that the ubiquitous macroalgae remaining in deforested regions produce much phytodetritus in the CINP.
+First, they do not allow for isolation of the role of M. pyrifera energy and habitat provision relative to that of other kelp or nonkelp macroalgal species.
+Clearly, spatiotemporal variability in M. pyrifera productivity and abundance will affect (a) the availability of large pieces of kelp drift (Harrold and Reed 1985) and (b) the presence of kelp surface canopies, both of which will subsequently affect kelp forest species that rely on these resources [for example, see Leighton (1971), Quast (1971b), Ebeling and others (1980), Coyer (1987), and Ambrose and Swarbrick (1989)].
+It is unknown, however, the extent to which the provision of energy and habitat by other kelp and nonkelp macroalgae may compensate for a localized loss of giant kelp.
+Many of the forestassociated macroalgae are key habitat formers providing forage and nursery habitats for invertebrates and fishes.
+Given the generally low contribution of nonkelp macroalgae to the detrital pool (Zobell 1971; Harrold and Reed 1985), however, it is unlikely that the ubiquitous macroalgae remaining in deforested regions produce much phytodetritus in the CINP.
 In fact, Harrold and Reed (1985) found that drift algae in a deforested area off San Nicholas Island (south of the CINP) was generally sparser than in a nearby forested area.
-Second, sea urchin overgrazing causes physical disturbance to the sea floor beyond simply deforestation, again likely impacting the distribution of many sessile invertebrates that attached directly to rocky substrates.
+Second, sea urchin overgrazing causes physical disturbance to the sea floor beyond simply deforestation, again likely affecting the distribution of many sessile invertebrates that attached directly to rocky substrates.
 Finally, the localized and ephemeral nature of deforested areas in the CINP, although relevant to estimating diversity changes due to deforestation at the monitoring sites, is less useful for understanding the impacts of broader scale kelp deforestation.